 - I’ve used store-bought creamy Caesar dressing for this recipe but feel free to use homemade Caesar dressing instead.

-FAQs
+Recipe FAQs

 Pasta salad can be stored in an airtight container in the refrigerator for up to 3-4 days.
-Some of the ingredients, such as the croutons and the lettuce will start to become soggy and spoil quite quickly in storage which is why I suggest that you rather try to consume any leftovers as soon as possible within the next day or two.
+Some of the ingredients, such as the homemade croutons and the lettuce will start to become soggy and spoil quite quickly in storage which is why I suggest that you rather try to consume any leftovers as soon as possible within the next day or two.

 If you can pick out the lettuce and croutons from this salad then you should have no problem with freezing it like any other pasta salad for up to 1 month.
 Thaw overnight in the refrigerator and serve chilled.